-Start improving your email effectiveness by creating and formatting easy to follow content, and by using pre‑written responses.
-Note: although some of the features mentioned are specific to Microsoft Outlook, most of these email best practices and ideas can help you manage your email and time regardless of the email program you use.
+Start improving your email effectiveness by creating and formatting easy-to-follow content, and by using prewritten responses.
+Although some of the features mentioned are specific to Microsoft Outlook, most of these email best practices and ideas can help you manage your email and time regardless of the email program you use.

 Format Readable Email Messages

-- Simple Formatting.
-Use fonts between 10 and 12 points in size except for headlines and choose an easy to read font style.
+- Simplify formatting.
+Use fonts between 10 and 12 points in size except for headlines and choose an easy-to-read font style.
 Consider bolding important information.
 Apply colors sparingly.
 In addition, with the growing use of mobile devices, always keep in mind some recipients may be seeing your message in plain text without font formatting and graphics.
 Add blank lines and white space to separate paragraphs and areas of detail.

 Create Clear Content

-- Better Subject Lines.
+- Better subject lines.
 Help others prioritize how to act on your email by including a clear, specific subject line and repeating important subject information in the body of the message.
 If an action is needed, state what you want on the subject line.
 As a software expert, I often receive messages with a subject that just reads “question” which makes these messages hard to distinguish from unwanted spam.
-With so many people reading their messages with a handheld device, also put the most important information at the front of the subject as longer subject lines may be cutoff.
+With so many people reading their messages on smartphones, also put the most important information at the front of the subject as longer subject lines may be cut off.